Falah-Jabar-Rahim/SVM-RSF-ML-Pipeline-for-Clinical-Data-Analysis/README.md

 # 3. SVM:

-After preprocessing your dataset, you can train and evaluate the Support Vector Machine (SVM) classifier using the `SVM.py` script.
+After preprocessing your dataset, you can train and evaluate the SVM classifier using the `SVM.py` script.
 This script accepts several configurable parameters for tuning and experimentation.
 ```bash
 python SVM.py \
   --dataset output/feature_filled_norm.xlsx \
   --output_dir output \